-When the circus came to Newburyport, Mass. in 1810, it wasn’t viewed as a completely respectable form of entertainment, and those who planned to watch did so with some trepidation about how they would be viewed.
+When the circus came to Newburyport, Mass., in 1810, it wasn’t viewed as a completely respectable form of entertainment.
+Those who planned to watch did so with some trepidation about the effect on their reputation.

-Circuses started in Europe in the 1760s and were begun as horse riding exhibitions.
-By the time they arrived in America, late in the 1700s, exotic animals, acrobats and clowns had been added to the mix.
+Circuses started in Europe in the 1760s and began as horse-riding exhibitions.
+By the late 1700s they arrived in America with exotic animals, acrobats and clowns had been added to the mix.

-Growing up in Newburyport in the 1790s, Sarah Anna Emery’s mother, Sarah Smith Emery, recalled some of the most important events and colorful stories of her time, including the story of the circus that came to town and her brave decision to attend:
+Growing up in Newburyport in the 1790s, Sarah Anna Emery’s mother, Sarah Smith Emery, recalled some of the most important events and colorful stories of her time.
+They included the tale of the circus that came to town and her brave decision to attend.

-“The third of May, the first circus that ever visited Newburyport came into town; an Italian troop, Messrs Cayetano and Co.
+“The third of May, the first circus that ever visited Newburyport came into town; an Italian troop, Messrs Cayetano and Co.,” she wrote.

-“A board pavilion was erected in an unoccupied lot between Pleasant and Harris streets; this was furnished with seats in the pit, which surrounded the ring; above was a gallery, with boxes comprising the dress circle.
-There was a stand for musicians.
+She then described how men set up a board pavilion in an unoccupied lot between Pleasant and Harris streets.
+They then furnished it with seats in the pit, which surrounded the ring.
+Above the ring perched a gallery, which had boxes comprising the dress circle, and a musicians stand.

 “My plans came near being reversed, through the conversation of a band of callers on the morning prior to the Wednesday afternoon performance, which I had engaged to attend.
 Little suspecting that I had any special interest in the play, these pious women invoked the wrath of Heaven, and its most awful judgments upon the company and all who should patronize them, calling the circus performers ‘A mean, low set of foreigners, their presence was a disgrace to the town.”
 They wondered the selectmen should grant them a permit.
 ‘No one of the least respectability would think of showing themselves in such a place as this circus.’